2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 In the case of the 2020 Ford Escape and Toyota RAV4, they also have to do it with a reasonable price tag and good gas mileage, too.

-We’ve driven both the 2020 Ford Escape and 2019 Toyota RAV4 now, and in head to head comparison, it’s clear why these vehicles have taken over for those we used to tag as family cars.
+We’ve driven both the 2020 Ford Escape and 2019 Toyota RAV4 now, and in head-to-head comparison, it’s clear why these vehicles have taken over for those sedans we used to tag as family cars.
 It’s also clear that each has some strong virtues and some interesting flaws that distinguish them more than their TCC Ratings might suggest.

 For now, the 2020 Escape gets the nod, with a 6.6 rating out of 10, just a tenth better than the RAV4—and before it has any crash-test data to polish off its score.
 With such a close call, it’s worth going through the ratings to see which might actually be better for your driveway.